-Please briefly identify and explain new substantive provisions (for new regulations), substantive changes to existing sections or both where appropriate.
-(More detail about all provisions or changes is requested in the "Detail of changes" section.)
+Please briefly identify and explain the new substantive provisions, the substantive changes to existing sections, or both.

 In addition to editing and deleting out-dated language in the regulations, the Board proposes to adopt changes in Chapter 20, 50 and 60 that will make general requirements for each profession consistent.
 In summary the substance of the change is: